Northwest Zone Fishing

-Cougar - Are most effectively taken by using predator calls.
+Cougar are most effectively taken by using predator calls.
 However, cougar densities are relatively low on the north coast.
 Successful hunters, remember you must check in cougar (hide and skull) at an ODFW office within 10 days of harvest and bring them in unfrozen.
 It’s also a good idea to prop their mouths open with a stick after harvest for easier tissue sampling, teeth collection and tagging.
 See regulations for details.

 Jewell Meadows Wildlife Area

--Photo by Bob Swingle, ODFW-
+-Photo by Jim Yuskavitch, ODFW-

 Elk viewing has been good at Jewell Meadows Wildlife Area.
 With the warm weather, viewing has been restricted to early mornings and late evenings.
 Elk calves and their mothers have joined back into the larger herds.
 Watch for vegetation movement behind adults as calves follow their mothers through the tall grass.